Komalbhangale/Komalbhangale/README.md

 - Trained over 3,000 students in **C**, **Data Structures**, **Core Java**, **Design and Analysis of Algorithms**, and **MEAN stack**.
 - Collaborated with content teams to create and update educational materials, ensuring high-quality and up-to-date learning resources.
 - Participated in the hiring process for freelancers and full-time employees, contributing to team expansion.
-- Delivered training at top institutes like QIS College, Parul University, and JSCOE.
+- Delivered training at top institutes like QIS College, Parul University,Dypatil akurdi and JSCOE.
 - Conducted problem-solving sessions using **Python** and **Java** for engineering and MCA students across multiple colleges.

 #### **Associate Junior Technical Trainer | Talentio Solutions India Pvt.
 Ltd.**